MartianColonist/Cthulhu/docs/content/introduction.rst

 (at 2000 K and 1 bar) from `MacDonald & Lewis (2022)
 <https://ui.adsabs.harvard.edu/abs/2021arXiv211105862M/abstract>`_.
 We see that
-the Na cross section, which is the only atom plotted, has a prominent line centred at visible wavelengths near 0.6 μm with broad wings (a resonance doublet), which corresponds to the electronic transition between the ground and first excited state. :math:`\mathrm{CH_4}` instead has a series of bands in the near-infrared formed by a vast sea of ro-vibrational transitions.
+the Na cross section, which is the only atom plotted, has a prominent line cantered at visible wavelengths near 0.6 μm with broad wings (a resonance doublet), which corresponds to the electronic transition between the ground and first excited state. :math:`\mathrm{CH_4}` instead has a series of bands in the near-infrared formed by a vast sea of ro-vibrational transitions.
 Indeed, molecules